Anchorage (orthodontics)

-Anchorage in orthodontics is defined as a way of resisting movement of a tooth or number of teeth by using different techniques.
+Anchorage a medical term in orthodontics is defined as a way of resisting movement of a tooth or number of teeth by using different techniques.
 Anchorage is an important consideration in the field of orthodontics as this is a concept that is used frequently when correcting malocclusions.
 Unplanned or unwanted tooth movement can have dire consequences in a treatment plan, and therefore using anchorage stop a certain tooth movement becomes important.
 Anchorage can be used from many different sources such as teeth, bone, implants or extra-orally.

 Certain factors related to the anatomy of teeth can affect the anchorage that may be used.
 Multi-rooted, longer-rooted, triangular shaped root teeth usually provide more anchorage than the single-rooted, short-rooted and ovoid rooted teeth.

 History

 One of the earliest uses of anchorage came from Henry Albert Baker for his use of the intermaxillary anchorage or Baker's Anchorage.
 This type of anchorage involves using elastics from one jaw to the other, in the form of either Class 2 elastics (moving upper teeth back) where lower molar teeth serve as anchors, or Class 3 elastics (moving lower teeth back) where upper molars serve as anchors.
 Intramaxillary anchorage is also used in the form of E-chain, when elastics are used from the back molar teeth to the front teeth in the same jaw to move teeth back of the mouth.